shkrazini/udisken/README.md

 # UDISKEN

 > [!NOTE]
+> UDISKEN will only receive bug fixes for now, as I am working on other
+> projects.
+A few features are still planned, such as unlocking (see the note below).

 > [!NOTE]
 > Unlocking encrypted disks is not supported yet.
 > Some preliminary work has been done in the